 Oh gosh, I love a lot of them!
 But it changes, you know.
 I would say that today is Charlie Big Potato.

 How do you feel when you hear one of your songs playing on the radio?

 It is always an exciting thing.
 Always exciting.
 It never gets old.

-Are there any memories about your time singing with Luciano Pavarotti for Pavarotti & Friends for Cambodia and Tibet in 2000, you would like to share?
+Are there any memories about your time singing with Luciano Pavarotti at Pavarotti & Friends for Cambodia and Tibet in 2000 you would like to share?

-Do you think there will ever be some follow-up project regarding music for Tibet?
+Will there ever be a follow-up project regarding music for Tibet?